 - Place the batter in to the bar mold, press in evenly and firmly.
 Level off the top so that it isn’t lumpy.
 Set aside.
 You can use a baking pan instead and nut the bars into shapes as an alternative.

-- Place the almond butter into a pipping bag fitted with a small tip.
+- Place the nut butter into a pipping bag fitted with a small tip.
 I used a zip-lock and tip for this recipe.
 I snipped the bottom corner just a tad so that only the tip of the pipping tip would fit through.
 After the almond butter is in the bag, twist shut making sure that you don’t have large air bubbles.
 Set aside.

 - Cut each date in half, evenly.
 Remove and discard the pit.